singhkeshav/angular-interview-question-ans/Readme.md

 <details>
   <summary>Why Angular is considered a platform rather than just a framework?</summary>
   <p>Angular is considered a platform because it provides a comprehensive suite of tools, libraries, and functionalities that cover every aspect of the application development lifecycle.
-This integrated approach simplifies the development process and allows developers to focus on building robust, scalable, and maintainable applications.
+This integrated approach simplifies the development process and allows developers to focus on building robust, scalable, and maintainable applications.</br>

-  1.Comprehensive Ecosystem
+1. Comprehensive Ecosystem
    Angular is more than just a framework for building single-page applications (SPAs).
 It provides a complete ecosystem that includes everything needed for development, from development tools to testing utilities, and beyond.
 This comprehensive approach makes it a platform.
 Key components include:

 Angular CLI: A powerful command-line interface that helps with project creation, building, deployment, and more.
 RxJS: A library for reactive programming using observables, making it easier to manage asynchronous data streams.
 NgRx: A state management library inspired by Redux, used for managing application state in a reactive way.
 Angular Material: A UI component library that follows Material Design principles, providing pre-built UI components.

 2. Built-In Tools and Libraries
     Angular includes a suite of built-in tools and libraries that cover a wide range of functionalities, reducing the need for third-party integrations.
 Examples include:

 Routing: Angular provides a powerful router to manage navigation and URL paths.
 Forms: Comprehensive support for template-driven and reactive forms, along with validation.
 HTTP Client: An HTTP client module for making HTTP requests to back-end services.

-3. Development Workflow Angular supports the entire development workflow from setup to production.
+3. Development Workflow
+    Angular supports the entire development workflow from setup to production.
 This includes:

 Project Setup: Using Angular CLI to scaffold new projects with best practices.
 Development: Tools like Hot Module Replacement (HMR) and live reloading enhance the development experience.
 Testing: Integrated support for unit tests and end-to-end (E2E) tests using Jasmine, Karma, and Protractor.
 Build and Optimization: Angular CLI handles the build process, including optimizations like Ahead-of-Time (AOT) compilation, tree-shaking, and bundling.
 Deployment: Tools for easy deployment to various environments.

-4. Modularity and Scalability Angular is designed with modularity and scalability in mind.
+4. Modularity and Scalability
+   Angular is designed with modularity and scalability in mind.
 Features like lazy loading, dependency injection, and modular architecture make it easier to build large-scale applications that can be maintained and extended over time.

 5. Cross-Platform Development
    Angular supports cross-platform development.
 While primarily used for web applications, Angular also has support for mobile and desktop applications through integrations like:

 Angular Universal: For server-side rendering and improving performance and SEO.
 Ionic: A framework for building mobile applications using Angular.
 Electron: For building desktop applications.

-6. Strong Community and Ecosystem Angular is backed by Google and has a strong community of developers, extensive documentation, and a rich ecosystem of third-party libraries and tools.
+6. Strong Community and Ecosystem
+   Angular is backed by Google and has a strong community of developers, extensive documentation, and a rich ecosystem of third-party libraries and tools.
 This support enhances its capability to serve as a full-fledged platform.

 7. Consistency and Maintainability
 By providing a structured approach to application development, Angular ensures consistency across different projects and teams.
 The use of TypeScript, strict typing, and Angular-specific coding guidelines contribute to maintainable and scalable codebases.